richard-cox/dashboard/docs/getting-started.md

 ```

-> Note `toString` in `resource-instance`, this will change how the object is representing via console.log, etc. More on this later TODO
+> Note `toString` in `resource-instance`, this will change how the object is representing via console.log, etc. There are ways

 #### Create and Fetching Resource/s